shi-rudo/awesome-stock-trading/README.md

 Jack Schwager interviews some of the most successful stock traders in the United States.
 Through these interviews, Schwager offers insight into the strategies, perspectives, and psychological insights of successful traders.

 - [Think & Trade Like a Champion](https://www.goodreads.com/book/show/34943907-think-trade-like-a-champion) - Mark Minervini, 2017 </br>
-Think & Trade Like a Champion is a book by Mark Minervini that reveals the secrets, rules, and blunt truths of a stock market trader.
-In the book, Mark shows readers step-by-step how to use his time-tested principles to dramatically improve their performance and develop the confidence needed to achieve superior performance.
-Mark reveals his personal trading rules and the secret techniques that made him one of America's most successful stock traders.
+In this book, Mark Minervini explains readers how to apply his methods step by step to enhance their trading performance and create the confidence they need to outperform.

 #### Trend Following
 - [Learn to Trade Momentum Stocks](https://www.goodreads.com/book/show/25740068-learn-to-trade-momentum-stocks) - Matthew R. Kratter, 2015 </br>